-ART 261 - Survey of Western Art History I (3)

-An introductory survey history of Western art and architecture from the prehistoric to the medieval era.
+ART 261 - Survey of Western Art History I (3) An introductory survey history of Western art and architecture from the prehistoric to the medieval era.
 Prerequisite: MUS-180.
+Crosslisted as: ART.

-ART 262 - Survey of Western Art History II (3)

-An introductory survey history of Western art and architecture from the Renaissance to the postmodern era.
+ART 262 - Survey of Western Art History II (3) An introductory survey history of Western art and architecture from the Renaissance to the postmodern era.
 Prerequisite: MUS-180.
+Crosslisted as: ART.

 ART 265 - Sustainable Design (3)

 This is a foundations class engaging in the research of design methods and problem solving related to sustainability issues which affect the life of individuals and communities.
 While exploring responsible use of resources and materials students will learn various approaches to sustainable design.
 They will explore how sustainability issues affect everyone and every community.
 This class encourages students to be positive agents of change in the ways resources are employed.

 ART 266 - Printmaking I (3)

 An introduction to basic skills of printmaking methods, including woodcut, engraving, intaglio, and lithography.
 Prerequisites: ART-221 and ART-324.

+Crosslisted as: ART.
-ART 273 - Introduction to Computer Graphics (3)

-This course is designed to introduce students to graphics-oriented computer hardware and software.
+ART 273 - Introduction to Computer Graphics (3) This course is designed to introduce students to graphics-oriented computer hardware and software.
 Emphasis will be on developing competence and familiarity with Macintosh Systems operation, terminologies and components of computerized graphics, and procedures in the creation of typography and illustration.
 Black-and-white and color systems are used.
 Prerequisite: ART-221.
 Co-requisite: ART-324.
+Crosslisted as: ART.

 ART 275 - Rendering for Interiors (3)

 This studio course supports techniques for visual presentation necessary for client design proposals.
 Hand rendering and digital processes will be explored, practiced and strengthened for professional communication.
 Prerequisites: ART-121, ART-224, ART-246, and ART-253.

+Crosslisted as: ART.

 ART 277 - Interior Space Planning (3)

 A study of the application of human factors, spatial standards and space planning principles to residential and commercial environments.
 The student will learn to execute competent space planning of building interiors by integrating the building and interior system, the facilities requirements, the fixtures, furniture and equipment, and the building codes into a unified whole.
 Prerequisites: ART-121, ART-224, and ART-246.

+Crosslisted as: ART.
-ART 279 - Building Construction and Systems (3)

-This course offers an overview of building construction, including topics such as structural framework, HVAC, environmental issues, water and waste, thermal comfort, electricity and lighting, and fire safety standards applicable to the building envelope using required international building codes.
+ART 279 - Building Construction and Systems (3) This course offers an overview of building construction, including topics such as structural framework, HVAC, environmental issues, water and waste, thermal comfort, electricity and lighting, and fire safety standards applicable to the building envelope using required international building codes.
 Prerequisites: ART-121, ART-224, and ART-246.
+Crosslisted as: ART.

-ART 280 - Visual Communications--Graphic Design (3)

-Introduction of graphic design as a problem-solving approach to visual communications.
+ART 280 - Visual Communications--Graphic Design (3) Introduction of graphic design as a problem-solving approach to visual communications.
 Emphasis is placed on learning the process of conveying visual information with meaning and purpose.
 Prerequisites: ART-221.
 Corequisite: ART-324.
+Crosslisted as: ART.

 ART 281 - Commercial Layout and Design (3)

 An introduction to the preparation of graphic design and advertising art for reproduction, including the essentials of art work, boards, rules, type, grounds, and printing production.
 Prerequisites: ART-238, ART-273, and ART-375.

+Crosslisted as: ART.